adrianjhpc/cirrus-website/status/index.md

 However, we are continuing to see issues with the Infiniband network following the replacement of the Infiniband switch, with reports of connection issues.
 This is affecting Cirrus and also GSEG and EGDP.

 Our team are continuing to investigate.
+The queues have been disabled to prevent jobs starting and failing.

 Apologies for any ongoing inconvenience.
 Please let [the helpdesk](../support/) know if you have any questions or experience any other issues.